 Ongoing investment administration

-Our investments team continue to work closely with each company or local authority after it has raised the money it needs, staying in regular contact with the issuer over the life of the investment.
+Our investments team continue to work closely with each company and council after it has raised the money it needs, staying in regular contact with the issuer over the life of the investment.

 Keeping you informed about your investments